 Florida growth rates are generally returning to more typical levels and continue to show progress.
 The drags-particularly construction-are more persistent than past events, but the strength in tourism is largely compensating for this.
-Overall, it will take another year to climb completely out of the hole left by the recession.
 In the various forecasts, normalcy has been largely achieved by the end of FY 2016-17.
 Overall...

 - The recovery in the national economy is near completion on all fronts.
-While most areas of commercial and consumer credit have significantly strengthened - residential credit for home purchases still remains somewhat difficult for consumers to access with a weighted average credit score of 726 and a LTV of 78 percent on all closed loans in December.
-Student loans and recently undertaken auto debts appear to be affecting the ability to qualify for residential credit. - By the close of the 2015-16 fiscal year, most measures of the Florida economy had returned to or surpassed their prior peaks. - All personal income metrics, about half of the employment sectors and all of the tourism counts had exceeded their prior peaks. - Still other measures were posting solid year-over-year improvements, even if they were not yet back to peak performance levels. - In the current forecast, none of the key construction metrics show a return to peak levels until 2020-21.
+While most areas of commercial and consumer credit have significantly strengthened residential credit for home purchases still remains somewhat difficult for consumers to access with a weighted average credit score of 720 and a LTV of 79 percent on all closed loans in February.
+Two-thirds of all home purchase lending in fourth quarter of 2016 had credit scores that were 740 or above.
+Student loans and recently undertaken auto debts appear to be affecting the ability to qualify for residential credit. - By the close of the 2015-16 fiscal year, most measures of the Florida economy had returned to or surpassed their prior peaks. - All personal income metrics, about half of the employment sectors and all of the tourism counts had exceeded their prior peaks. - Still other measures were posting solid year-over-year improvements, even if they were not yet back to peak performance levels. - In the current forecast, none of the key construction metrics show a return to peak levels until 2019-20 when private nonresidential construction expenditures pass their prior peak.